-The people that bought Bitcoin at $50 or Ethereum at $1 are not highly sophisticated traders, but they did have a decent understanding of how to invest in cryptocurrency, which is a HYPER volatile asset like cryptocurrencies.
+The people that bought Bitcoin at $50 or Ethereum at $1 are not highly sophisticated traders, but they did have a decent understanding of how to invest in cryptocurrency, which is a HYPER volatile asset class.

 And that’s precisely what you will learn in this guide.

 If you’re looking for answers to questions like:

 How to buy cryptocurrency?
 What is the best cryptocurrency to invest in?
 What is the best time to buy cryptocurrency?
 How do I avoid investing in cryptocurrency frauds?

 Then you’re in the right place.